Minute Calculator

 Minutes are the everyday unit for workouts, meetings, cooking, commutes, and study sessions.
 Converting them into decimal hours or longer time spans helps when the same duration needs to be reported, billed, or compared across systems.

-This page keeps the arithmetic in one place and shows how a minute-based total scales into larger time blocks.
+This page keeps the arithmetic together and shows how a minute-based total scales into larger time blocks.

 Minutes are the unit most people reach for first, but they often need to be turned into hours or larger totals later.
-Keeping that conversion and the multi-entry sum in one place makes the result easier to reuse in planning, billing, or activity tracking.
+Keeping that conversion and the multi-entry sum together makes the result easier to reuse in planning, billing, or activity tracking.

-1. Enter a minute value for instant conversion to all time units
+1. Enter a minute value to convert it across the common time units

 2. Use preset buttons for common minute durations